jforget/raku-Hamilton2/doc/Hamilton.en.md

 For a  border between two departments  in the same region,  the border will  have the  same color  as the  region.
-For  a border  between two departments belonging to separate regions,  the color will be `Black`.
+For  a border  between two departments belonging to different regions, the color will be `Black`.
 And of course, the borders with `level` 1 will be black.

 For a  given edge or border,  there will be two  `Borders` records, by